 The V63 botanical recorder sent me a link to “Geology of UK” and actually the slope of hill is sandstone of the latter end of the coal measures with a cap of Permian limestone at the ridge.
 As there is a lot of limestone spill over and water run down the slope the topsoil is in the lime range and not acidic.
 This means that there could be many different soil Ph levels all over the site.

-Site Champion and owner - Les Driffield (Acting Chair BC Yorkshire) Bridleways, Darrington Road, East Hardwick Nr Pontefract W Yorks WF8 3DS
+Site Champion and owner - Les Driffield (Vice Chair BC Yorkshire) Bridleways, Darrington Road, East Hardwick Nr Pontefract W Yorks WF8 3DS

 07762 943379 email@example.com